List of Star Wars spacecraft: Scimitar (Sith Infiltrator)

 Darth Maul pilots a Sith infiltrator, named Scimitar, in The Phantom Menace.
 Its design includes elements of the TIE interceptor and Lambda-class shuttle.
 The vehicle has been made into toys by Hasbro and Galoob and models kits by Lego and Ertl.
-The Scimitar is identified by in-universe sources as a heavily-modified Star Courier manufactured by Republic Sienar Systems, supposedly designed by Raith Sienar himself under orders from Darth Sidious.
+The Scimitar is identified by in-universe sources as a heavily modified Star Courier manufactured by Republic Sienar Systems, supposedly designed by Raith Sienar himself under orders from Darth Sidious.
+Following Maul's presumed death during the Battle of Naboo, it was appropriated by Sidious and used during the Clone Wars and Galactic Civil War.
 The ship's distinctively long prow, giving it a length of 26.5 m, houses an experimental full-effect cloaking device that can make it invisible on command.
 Beneath the invisibility field generator are storage compartments for probe droids, a speeder bike and other equipment.
 The Scimitar also incorporates an experimental high-temperature ion engine system which necessitates large radiator panels that fold inward for landings, and is well-armed with six low-profile laser cannons and a proton torpedo launcher.